mixerrules/pterodactyl-sourcemod-eggs/README.md

 - Lamda Fortress
 - Lamda Fortress: Extended
 - Fortress Connected ("Main" & Dev)
-- Team Fortress 2: Vintage
 - Fortress Obscura
 - Fortress Zombies
+- Beta Fortress
+- Team Fortress: Forgotten
 - ~~Team Deathmatch Classic~~
+- Team Fortress 2 Classic Prime
+- Team Fortress 2: Vintage (3.5 & Nightly)
+- Virutal Fortress 2 (Possibly)
+- Sine Fortress

 # Licensing:
 These eggs are all free to use, modify, redistrute and whatever else you may do with them.
 We are not responsable for them potentially horribly breaking your game servers.